 Who are we?

 openDemocracy is an independent global media platform covering world affairs, ideas and culture.
-We seek to challenge power and encourage democratic debate across the world.
+We seek to challenge power, inspire change and encourage democratic debate across the world.

 openDemocracy.net is published by openDemocracy Limited, a UK-registered company (#3855274) limited by guarantee and wholly owned by the non-profit openDemocracy Foundation for the Advancement of Global Education (company limited by guarantee #04807614).